RenegadeEagle/minecraft-redirect-proxy/README.md

 # Minecraft Redirect Proxy
 This is a project that allows users to setup a proxy where any minecraft client can connect to any remote host.
 This project is written in two parts.
 One using default java sockets, and the other using a netty implementation.
 Do not use the sockets implementation, it is unfinished, and is horribly inefficent.

+This project would be useful for individuals who want to hide their IP address using a remote server, or possibly allowing an extra layer of filtering for server administrators.
 ## Usage
 To compile and use the netty version, build with dependencies using maven
 ```